z669016/mybooks/README.md

 Storing book data into a persistence system, required output ports to be defined (interfaces to persist or retrieve persisted data from the persistent store).
 I decided to implement the output port using two interfaces, one for retrieval-only (```BookPersistanceQueryPort```) and one for writing (```BookPersistanceUpdatePort```).
-This allowed me to write an implementation of the retrieval-only port directly talking to the filesystem  without implementing update methods as part of the implementation , while the combination of retrieval-only and writing port could be implemented on an SQL database (H2).
+This allowed me to write an implementation of the retrieval-only port directly talking to the filesystem without implementing update methods as part of the implementation, while the combination of retrieval-only and writing port could be implemented on an SQL database (H2).

 This approach enabled me to write a simple program that retrieves all books from a ```BookPersistanceQueryPort```